The Sales Memorandum is a key document in the business sale process. It’s the written review of the business that prospective buyers seek.

 The most visual approach is the Business Model Canvas (see diagram below), described in the "Business Model Generation" by Alexander Osterwalder and Yves Pigneur.

 Osterwalder's approach splits the visual Canvas into two halves (a line down the center of the above diagram), one for value and one for efficiency.
 Think of two containers with four elements in each.
-Resting on top of the two containers is the central element in the Canvas, namely the Value Proposition, which has both value and efficiency characteristics.
+Resting on top of the two containers is the central element of the Canvas, namely the Value Proposition, which has both value and efficiency characteristics.

 The Value Proposition, or offer, shows how you create value in the mind of your customers, through a bundle of product benefits.
 The key questions are: